My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Iranian Jews · Persian Jews · Yahudi

-Jews have lived in Iran for over 2,700 years — among the oldest continuous Jewish communities in the world, predating the destruction of the First Temple and the Babylonian exile from which many of their ancestors may have been liberated by Cyrus the Great, whose Achaemenid decree permitting Jewish return to Judea is recorded in the Hebrew Bible.
-Iranian Jewish civilization produced its own distinct literary tradition in Judeo-Persian — Persian written in Hebrew script — and a cultural synthesis unique in the Jewish world.
+Jews have lived in Iran for over 2,700 years — among the oldest continuous Jewish communities in the world, predating the destruction of the First Temple.
+It was Cyrus the Great whose Achaemenid decree permitting Jewish return to Judea is recorded in the Hebrew Bible — a connection that gives Iranian Jewish civilization a unique place in Jewish history.
 At the time of the 1979 Revolution, Iran's Jewish community numbered approximately 80,000–100,000.
+The community has declined catastrophically through emigration to approximately 8,000–15,000 today.

 Rights Context Iranian Jews occupy a uniquely exposed position — constitutionally protected as a religious minority but ideologically suspect due to the state's conflation of Judaism with Zionism.
 Several Iranian Jews have been executed on espionage charges widely regarded by human rights organizations as politically motivated.
-The community navigates its existence with extreme caution, maintaining public profiles that emphasize Iranian patriotism and distance from Israel.

 Bahais